 Eligible Applicants

-Under the terms of our charter, Cawaco RC&D Council can distribute grants to qualified public entities or 501(c)(3) charities serving the people of Blount, Chilton, Jefferson, Shelby, and Walker Counties of Alabama.
+Cawaco RC&D Council distributes grants to qualified public entities or 501(c)(3) charities serving the people of Blount, Chilton, Jefferson, Shelby, and Walker Counties of Alabama.
 The Council does not lend or grant money to individuals or for-profit institutions.
-If your organization wishes to apply, you must supply proof of your tax-exempt status showing your specific Internal Revenue Service qualification.

 Types of Grants